-FLASHTM Ostial System is designed to stabilize, post-dilate and conform the stent to the ostium during ostial post-stent dilation and angioplasty.
-The proprietary dual balloon design enables the physician to achieve maximal stent wall apposition after post-dilation and result in treating Ostial lesions.
-The FLASHTM is available for both coronary and peripheral indications.
+The FLASHTM Aorto-Ostial System is designed to stabilize, post-dilate and conform the stent to the ostium during ostial stent post-dilation and angioplasty.
+The proprietary dual-balloon design enables the physician to achieve maximal stent wall apposition after stent post-dilation, optimizing patient outcomes and streamlining vessel reaccess.
+FLASHTM is available for both coronary and peripheral indications.

 Distal always inside stent